zeeshan811/AppSec_Vulnerabilities/README.md

 # AppSec_Vulnerabilities

 The repository provides definition, explanation, attack patterns, examples of applications security vulnerabities.
-This is a live document and I will keep updating it when I get time and whenever i increase my knowledge and get to know new attack patterns and new type of vulnerabilities.
+This is a live document and I will keep updating it when I get time and whenever I increase my knowledge and get to know new attack patterns and new type of vulnerabilities.
 The guide covers all of https://owasp.org/www-project-top-ten/ and far beyond that.
 I have used portswigger academy, owasp top 10, medium articles, personal research, personal exploit development, my experience and testing as a guide to create this document.

 ## Mass Assignment
-Mass assignment vulnerabilities occurs when an attacker/user can change internal objects fields value that they are not authorized to perform, because week security settings.
+Mass assignment vulnerabilities occurs when an attacker/user can change internal object fields value that they are not authorized to perform, because of weak security settings.

 ### Detecting the vulnerability in run time application